Blog featured image card for AI-Powered Phishing discussing how cyber criminals can trick employees.

 The fake emails appear to come from trusted sources like coworkers or friends.
 They use the same language style and reference real events from social media posts.

-Your employees are more likely to click malicious links when emails feel personal.
+Your employees are more likely to click on malicious links when emails feel personal.
 The messages seem genuine because they contain accurate details about their lives.

 AI can even create fake social media profiles to gather more information.
 These accounts friend your employees and collect data over time before launching attacks.